ajinasokan/apkc/README.md

 **apkc** is a bare-bones Android app build system.
-It lets you build simple native Android apps without entire Android IDE.
+It lets you build simple native Android apps in APK or AAB format without entire Android IDE.
 It does a subset of what Android Gradle plugin does.
 This makes it quick and runs with low resources. apkc is mostly suitable for learning purposes.

 ## Features